-Within Zone A, this report investigates the changes in on-street and off-street car parking supply and land use since 2006, collecting up-to-date car parking occupancy data, and analysing in detail the implications of these findings.
+Within Zone A, this report will investigate on and off street car parking supply and land use, collecting up to date car parking occupancy data, and analysing in detail the implications of these findings.
 Looking further to Zone B, this report will investigate precincts associated with car parking infiltration, such as precincts V and W near the Greensborough Train Station, and precincts M, O and Z located adjacent to retail and educational precincts, under the guidance of Council and their experiences with parking characteristics in the area.